abdalla-samir/Web-Vulnerabilities-Reports/IDOR/report_one/report_one.md

 3. Copy the `API Key` and submit the value.

 ## Explanation
-- This vulnerability is a type of `Broken Access Control` which can gain horizontal/vertical previledge escalation
+- This vulnerability is a type of `Broken Access Control` which can gain horizontal/vertical previledge escalation.
 - After sign in, in the `my-account` pagel, we will notice that there is `id` parameter in the URL.
 - The value of the `id` parameter is the name of the user.
 - So when changing the value of the `id` parameter, we can access to other users.